dokatanuki/dotfiles/README.md

 ### `Update vim plugin`
 When you launch vim for the first time, vim starts to install vim-plug automatically.
-Then, you need to run PlugInstall command in vim cmdline to install plugins listed in ".vimrc".
+Then, you need to run PlugInstall in vim cmdline to install plugins listed in ".vimrc".
 ```
 :PlugInstall
 ```